idec-teams/2025_LZU-MEDICINE-CHINA/docs/human-practices/collaboration.md

-collision in academic ideas, but also reached a lot of consensus in project optimization and resource complementarity, laying a solid foundation for cooperation in achieving breakthroughs and promoting the practical application of synthetic biology technology in the iGEM competitions.
+collision in academic ideas, but also reached a lot of consensus in project optimization and resource complementarity, laying a solid foundation for cooperation in achieving breakthroughs and promoting the practical application of synthetic biology technology in the iDEC competitions.

 ![picture_14](https://static.igem.wiki/teams/5562/collabroation/14.webp)

-### 3.1.2 Collaboration with iGEM Team (JLU-NBBMS) of School of Basic Medical Sciences, Jilin University
+### 3.1.2 Collaboration with iDEC Team (JLU-NBBMS) of School of Basic Medical Sciences, Jilin University

-On July 21, 2025, our team (LZU-MEDICINE-CHINA) and the iGEM team of Jilin University (JLU-NBBMS) held an online iGEM topic exchange.
+On July 21, 2025, our team (LZU-MEDICINE-CHINA) and the iDEC team of Jilin University (JLU-NBBMS) held an online iDEC topic exchange.

 the team from Jilin University shared the topic of \"Rare Ginsenoside Ro Biosynthesis Based on S. cerevisiae\", presenting the exploration of